Responses

 }

-Response status and type can be added manually as well using @status and @body tags in PHPDoc block before the return.
+Response status and type can be added manually as well using @status and @body tags in PHPDoc block on top of the corresponding return statement.

 public function create(Request $request)